 Yes you are essentially locking in a full months performance and not exiting immediately and people often view this as risky -- but that is NOT what the evidence shows.
 Having the perception of being 'less risky' instead just means you 'feel emotionally better because you are out of the market.'
 Holding on until month-end and accepting that extra time-risk is often dramatically better than locking in a loss at a percentage.

 Why?
-Because first, stops usually get hit as market gets oversold and then it bounces back and you end up rotating at a dis-advantageous on the stop-price.
+Because first, stops usually get hit as market gets oversold and then it bounces back and you end up rotating at a dis-advantageous price on the stop-loss order.

 This second case has happened many times during the bull market that began a few years ago.
 If you stopped out, did you get back in higher??
 Many times that might be emotionally tough to do.
 If you accept the calendar month return, you might occassionally be worse off -- but this is usually offset by the 'death by a thousand cuts' underperformance risk so many twitchy traders suffer from....